easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Upgrade notice that will copy the listing pricing for all listing types into a unified price search.
 * New: Unified price search slider usable in the EPL - Listing Search widget and [listing_search] shortcode.

-* New: Able to add a functions.php file to the active_child_theme/easypropertylistings where you can store code and filter customisations.
+* New: Able to add a functions.php, functions-single.php and functions-archive.php files to the active_child_theme/easypropertylistings where you can store code and filter customisations.
 * New: Able to add style-single.css and style-archive.css to the active_child_theme/easypropertylistings where you can store CSS customisations along with the already implemented style.css file.
 * New: Implemented a Featured listing system that will allow you to set your listings as featured from the listing administration page.
 With the update to the EPL Importer add-on listings that you mark as featured will stay featured when updated from external sources.
 * New: Major tweaks to the custom fields screens allowing for a smaller data entry screen when adding your listing details.

+* New: Contacts now allow you to bulk select and delete contacts.
+* New: Contacts summary search.
+* New: Contact widget now has a hidden field to prevent bots from entering form details.
 * New: Added a notice to the frontend explaining where the map should go when a Google Maps API key is not set and re-built the JS to avoid any issues when the API key is not added.
 * New: Easier to add additional custom stickers to listings with the epl_property_stickers hook.
 * New: Address function for use in custom templates epl_the_address, epl_get_the_address.